How to Grow and Care for Hardy Hibiscus in Your Garden

 The best way to propagate a hardy hibiscus plant is via a stem cutting.

-Use a sharp and sanitized pair of pruning shears to take a stem cutting that is about 4–6 inches long.
+Use a sharp and sanitized pair of pruning shears to take a stem cutting about 4–6 inches long.
 Place a rooting hormone on the bottom end of the cutting, place in potting soil, water well, and cover with a plastic bag or container.

 Set the cutting somewhere warm and check to ensure that the soil remains moist.
 The cutting should produce roots and then leaves within a month or two.